 - Will I be able to keep my home and vehicle?

 - Can I avoid garnishment and the seizing of other assets?

 - You need someone to guide you through the process who knows the answers to your questions, can provide practical advice, and who will be an able representative for you with your creditors.

 You will find such a resource in the attorneys at Robinson & Henry, led by chief bankruptcy and debtor defense attorney Elizabeth Domenico.
 Elizabeth has helped hundreds of families and small businesses through the stress and heartbreak that often accompany a decision to file for bankruptcy.
 She will be an astute ally in the fight to protect your assets and negotiate the best possible outcome of the bankruptcy proceedings.
-Everything starts with a free personal consultation with attorney Elizabeth Domenico to discuss your needs and consider your options.
+Everything starts with a free personal assessment with attorney Elizabeth Domenico to discuss your needs and consider your options.
 The sooner in the process that you contact Elizabeth, the more she will be able to accomplish on your behalf.

 Which Bankruptcy Filing Is Right for You?